ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.nibeuplink/README.md

 ## nibeuplink adapter for ioBroker

 This ioBroker adapter receives data from a Nibe heat pump from Nibe Uplink.
+This adapter does NOT work with Nibe myUplink!
+It therefore does NOT work with S-series heat pumps such as Nibe VVM S320.

 ## Using this adapter